bdbiworkshops/platform-kubernetes/README.md

 # Kubernetes Workshop
 This is a platform workshop that covers the basics of Kubernetes, designed by Nathan Eng.
 It uses the project from: https://www.youtube.com/watch?v=s_o8dwzRlu4.
 If you are unfamiliar with Kubernetes, I highly recommend watching this video first, it will be all you need to present on this topic.

+**Platform lead: you can view some more info on how to present this workshop [here.](https://drive.google.com/drive/folders/1g5rLkefk_uBrqCWMmnSa5JB9Th94NoMH?usp=sharing)**

 ## Installation
 You will need to install several technologies like Docker Desktop and minikube - this is outlined in `Kubernetes Notes.pdf`.